 You will be directed to an external site (https://nysaimh.myeasy.org/)

-Those who have earned Endorsement® have demonstrated that the individual has completed specialized education, work, in-service training, and reflective supervision/consultation experiences that have led to competency in the promotion and/or practice of infant mental health.
+Connect with the professionals throughout New York State that have earned the NYS-AIMH Endorsement®.
+This Endorsement® demonstrates these professionals have completed specialized education, work, in-service training, and reflective supervision/consultation experiences to show competence in promotion and/or practice of infant mental health.

 Reflective Practice is at the heart of working with and caring for infants, young children and their families.
 This practice invites caregivers and professionals to look back, look out, and look within to increase our understanding of our self and of others.

 Individuals who work with young children, their families and their caregivers come from diverse experiences and represent a large variety of professions.

 “Crosswalks” provide a comparison between the Infant Mental Health Endorsement® (IMHE) and other credentials and professional development supports.